Eton College 13 Plus (13+) Entrance Exam Information – Key Details

 - Stage 1: ISEB Pretest

-- Stage 2: online predictive test of academic ability and potential similar to CEM Select
+- Stage 2: online predictive test of academic ability and potential + a writing task and interview

 The Stage 1 entry exam (ISEB Pretest) examines your son’s ability in skills such as numeracy, problem solving and vocabulary, with emphasis on how they think and how they will respond to the curriculum.
-The test includes modules testing Maths, English, Verbal Reasoning and Non-Verbal Reasoning.
+The test consists of modules testing Maths, English, Verbal Reasoning and Non-Verbal Reasoning.

 Please see below our recommended packs to help prepare your child for the Eton College 13+ entrance exam.